chowells79/lens-witherable/README.md

 them as the catch point for later pruning.
 The second `guarded` strips out all non-even entries in each list.
 The `unwithered` restores compatibility with lens combinators like `(+~)`, which is used to modify every remaining focused value.
+Note the presence of the `[]` in the output list.
+The `guarded` combinator violates the lens laws in the same manner as `filtered`, where behavior might change with refactoring.
+This doesn't mean it's dangerous to use, merely that you have to pay attention to changes in behavior when refactoring chains involving it.